 Steve is often asked to speak before public and private groups and has a reputation for being frank, provocative as well as serious and non partisan.

-He is a member of the NOVA (Silicon Valley) Workforce Board and the Board of the Bay Area Council Economic Institute and recently served on the Infrastructure Blue Ribbon Commission in Palo Alto.
+He is a member of the NOVA (Silicon Valley) Workforce Board, the California Workforce Board and the Board of the Bay Area Council Economic Institute and recently served on the Infrastructure Blue Ribbon Commission in Palo Alto.

 Stephen Levy has degrees in economics from MIT and Stanford University.
 Steve lives in Palo Alto with his wife, Nancy.